parisba/heyparis/content/posts/cba/index.md

 For example, the [_Privacy Act 1988_ (Cth)](https://www.oaic.gov.au/privacy/privacy-legislation/the-privacy-act), and the [Australian Privacy Principles](https://www.oaic.gov.au/privacy/australian-privacy-principles):

 **APP 6: Use or Disclosure of Personal Information:**
-Personal information may only be used or disclosed for the primary purpose of collection or related secondary purposes.
+Personal information may only be used or disclosed for certain, good, reasons.

 Disclosure of customer contact information to another customer falls outside permitted purposes.

 **APP 8: Cross-border Disclosure:**
 > "Before an APP entity discloses personal information about an individual to a person (the overseas recipient) who is not in Australia or an external Territory, the APP entity must take such steps as are reasonable in the circumstances to ensure that the overseas recipient does not breach the Australian Privacy Principles."

 Querying ChatGPT involves transmitting the customer's business name to OpenAI's international servers, and relying on information sourced from those servers, without adequate safeguards for data handling.

-OK, admittedly, our business name isn't really personal information, but they still transacted with a cross-border entity for the information about us they then gave the other customer.
+OK, _admittedly__, our business name isn't really personal information (our phone number is), but they still transacted with a cross-border entity for the information about us they then gave the other customer.

+Given we're CBA customers, this becomes pretty horrific.

 **APP 11: Security of Personal Information:**
 > "An APP entity must take such steps as are reasonable in the circumstances to protect the personal information that it holds from misuse, interference and loss and from unauthorised access, modification or disclosure."